Can We Replace Intel x86 With an Open Source Chip? - Slashdot

 Bugs happen.
 Everywhere on every layer.
 Save your outrage for true malfeasance.
 Get angry at Feds for storing FS86 forms (the questionnaire for top secret clearance) on OPM servers unencrypted.
 Get angry at Equifax management for making the conscious, criminally liable decision, of storing PIN of pretty much every US tax payer “in the clear” at rest.

+But for bugs that take years or generational development and understanding to discover, it’s unavoidable.

+And certainly don’t suggest replacing it with a questionably supportable ecosystem.
+Linux, despite global usage, outside of a few niche hardcore users has completely failed on the desktop.
+(I know he didn’t specifically say Linux, but it’s an example of an attempt at global open source) Not a tolerable trajectory for hardware manufacture, let alone one that already represents market majority.

-Just one way to get everything you want (Score:4, Interesting)
+Just one way to get everything you want (Score:5, Interesting)

 If you really want an Open Source, after-market bug fixes, and security, the best way to do that is to use not a CPU at all but a programmable gate-array.
 This also gives you the ability to have evolution in purchased hardware, for example improvement of the instruction set.
 The problem is finding a gate-array that is fast enough, dense enough, and power-conserving enough.